All About The Water Cycle - How Does It Work?

 Sublimation describes the process of snow and ice changing into water vapor without first melting into water.
 It is a common way for snow to disappear in certain climates.
 One way to look at the sublimation results is to hang a wet shirt outside on a below-freezing day.
 Eventually, the ice in the shirt will disappear.

-As this picture shows, the best way to visualize sublimation is not to use water at all but to use carbon dioxide instead.
+As this picture shows, the best way to visualize sublimation is not to use water but carbon dioxide instead.
 "Dry ice" is solid, frozen carbon dioxide, which sublimates or turns to gas at the temperature of -78.5 °C (-109.3°F).
 The fog in the picture is a mixture of cold carbon dioxide gas and cold, humid air created as the dry ice sublimates.

 Energy, such as strong sunlight, is also needed.
 Low temperatures, strong winds, intense sunlight, and very low air pressure are needed for sublimation.